 Best for Schools: Scotch TL901X Thermal Laminator

 For home or school projects, this Scotch 2 Roller System Thermal Laminator offers a fast and easy solution.
 The machine, which can laminate up to 9 inches wide, features a two-roller system and two temperature settings.
 With settings for both 3 mil and 5 mil thermal pouches, the machine is ideal for laminating photos, recipe cards, arts & crafts pieces, and more.
-Even more, the four-step lamination process makes it a breeze to laminate high-quality documents with.
+Even more, the four-step lamination process makes it a breeze to laminate high-quality documents.

 Related: The Best Portable Printers

-Best with Paper Cutter: ABOX OL381 Thermal Laminator
+Best With Paper Cutter: ABOX OL381 Thermal Laminator

 Incredibly versatile and convenient, this ABOX 4-in-1 thermal laminator also doubles as a paper cutter and corner rounder for all of your work or school projects.
 The paper cutter function, which comes with a lock, lets you cut eight, A3 sheets at once—something laminators with paper trimmers can't achieve.
-With a hot and cold laminating system, the machine ensures quiet, yet fast and smooth laminating at 250 mm per minute.
+With a hot and cold laminating system, the machine ensures quiet yet fast and smooth laminating at 250 millimeters per minute.
 Even more, this thermal laminator features a built-in bubble heating system, meaning it will heat laminated materials evenly and avoid any crinkling.
-Just wait for three minutes for the machine to heat up and laminate papers up to 13 inches in width, or place postcards, business cards, photos, and other various documents together.
+Just wait for three minutes for the machine to heat up and laminate papers up to 13 inches in width or place postcards, business cards, photos, and other various documents together.
 You'll also get 16 laminating pouches of four different sizes.